timo-reymann/webp-utils/README.md

 ## Binary

+### IMPORTANT: webcp tools must be installed!
+To use the tools with a binary you will also need to install the webp cli tools yourself.

+Just make sure they are placed inside your PATH or add them accordingly.

+More information about installation can be found on [developers.google.com](https://developers.google.com/speed/webp/docs/using).

 ### Get binary using go cli
 If you already have go setup you can simply run a `go get`:
 ```bash